Komuz: Playing style

 The komuz can be used either as accompaniment or as a lead instrument and is used in a wide variety of musical styles including aytysh (a song competition between akyns) and the recitation of epics.
 It is generally played seated, held horizontally and may be strummed or plucked.

 One piece ("mash botoy") consists of a simple tune repeated many times, each with a new stroke, as a test of the performer’s skill and creativity.

+Musical tuning

-The komuz has many different tunings, and the names of the tunings correspond with various styles of music.
+The komuz has many different tunings.
+The names of the tunings correspond with various styles of music: